Moment of Silence Event Announcement

 - Read all labels.
 Not all labels are the same.
 Some products come in bigger sizes and are labeled one way, others come in smaller sizes with an entirely different label.
 Read the labels every single time.

 - Have wipes on hand to wipe down faces, little hands and anything else your child may come in contact with.
+Make sure to accompany your child door to door, they should not be handling items if they are not old enough to know what they cannot have.
+Be the one to hold the treat bag.

 Receiving his auto-injector in time in those prior years saved his life, as his mother I watched him recover before me.
 The last reaction, his father had placed him on his nebulizer first to treat his asthma, as it was not working, then his auto-injector.
 He did the best of what he knew in the moment for Joseph.